theskinofthings2020/theskinofthings2020/index.md

 # Submission
 We welcome two types of contributions: Main Dishes and Appetizers.
 The Main Dishes are general contributions that aim to share (almost) finished work, with a talk duration of 15 minutes.
 The Appetizers are preliminary ideas, pilot experiments, unfinished research for which feedback, discussion or even collaborators are needed, with a talk duration of 10 minutes.
-Depending on the amount of contributions we may organise parallel sessions for the Appetizers.
+Depending on the amount of contributions we may organize parallel sessions for the Appetizers.

 Abstracts can be send to <img src="images/emailtsot.jpg" alt="drawing" height="22"/>.
 Please included 1) title, 2) author names, 3) type (Appetizers or Main Dish) and 4) preferred theme in the document.
 You can use word, text file, etc as long as we can copy the contents easily.
 Word limit for Main Dish is 300, and for Appetizers 150.

 # Timeline

-**Submission deadline** 15 januari 2021<br>
+**Submission deadline** 15 January 2021<br>
-**Notification of acceptance** 29 januari 2021<br>
+**Notification of acceptance** 29 January 2021<br>
 **Conference** 15-19 March 2021

 # Organizing committee